GayaGorodecki/GifSearchEngine_AndroidStudio_Kotlin/README.md

 # GifSearchEngine_AndroidStudio_Kotlin

-Android app for search and preview GIFs by term or by category.
+Android app using Giphy API for search and preview GIFs by term or by category.

 ### ScreenShots (GIFs):